seppm-nishant/android_university_app/README.md

 services:
 ForegroundService - This service is responsible for foreground activity(it fetches data from api and save into database when app is not active).

+data:
+MyDbHandler - It is responsible for all the database functions.

 We use RecycleView for showing app data.